AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 # Hafner-2022-bls-wt-comp
 Data and analysis on wind tunnel and bLS measurement of ammonia volatilation from field-applied slurry, associated with research paper currently in progress.

+# In progress
+This a work in progress.
+The paper has not yet been published.

 # Maintainer
 Sasha D. Hafner.
 Contact information here: <https://au.dk/sasha.hafner@bce>.

+# Published paper
+The contents of this repo are presented in the following paper:

+...

 # Directory structure